5 min read

 • Is finance spending more time reconciling information than actually analyzing it?

-If any of this feels familiar, it is usually less about process and more about whether the current system still fits how the business operates.
+When these issues start showing up together, it is usually less about process and more about whether the current system still fits how the business operates.

 Checklist infographic titled "Which System Fits Your Business Now?" listing four signs of a system fit issue: month-end close is taking longer than it used to, key reports live outside the system, teams trust different versions of the numbers, and finance spends more time reconciling than analyzing.